LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 Frequently Asked Questions (FAQ's)

-How long does it take to implement a lms for a mid-sized company?
+How long does it take to implement an LMS in Dubai?

-What’s the biggest predictor of LMS implementation success in UAE organizations?
+What’s the biggest predictor of LMS implementation success in Dubai organizations?

 Should we migrate all existing content or start fresh?

-How do we prove ROI from our LMS to executives who only see the license cost?
+How do we prove ROI from LMS Implementation?

 Why do many LMS implementations fail in Dubai-based companies?